datacarpentry/sql-socialsci/_extras/guide.md

 There is a seperate file for the setiup instructions for installing the various component used in this lesson. [setup](../setup.md)

-* The Firefox SQLite plugin
+* The DB Browser application
 * SQLite Shell program
 * SQLite ODBC connector